researchsoft/website/content/blog/2023-12/index.md

 The [**ICTP-East African Institute for Fundamental Research**](https://eaifr.org/) (EAIFR) is a partner institute of the Abdus Salam International Centre for Theoretical Physics (ICTP) and a Category 2 UNESCO institute.
 The institute focuses on training physics graduates and research in topics related to condensed matter physics, geophysics, particle physics, cosmology, and more.

-The [**National Institute for Theoretical and Computational Sciences](https://nithecs.ac.za/)** (NiTheCS) consortium includes 25 South African universities and institutes.
+The [**National Institute for Theoretical and Computational Sciences**](https://nithecs.ac.za/) (NiTheCS) consortium includes 25 South African universities and institutes.
 The consortium’s research focuses on diverse but interconnected research areas such as theoretical physics, mathematics, astronomy and astrophysics, statistics, data science, quantitative finance, bioinformatics and quantitative biology, earth systems modelling, and climate change modelling.

 The [**Square Kilometre Array**](https://www.skao.int/) (SKA) is a global project with a significant African presence.
 The SKA-Mid, which will be constructed in South Africa, will have four times the resolution and five times the sensitivity and will be able to survey the sky 60 times faster than the Karl G. Jansky Very Large Array (VLA) telescope in the United States.
 The computing and data infrastructure required for the SKA project is “astronomical”.

-**Biodiversity and agriculture (and more Bioinformatics)**
+**Biodiversity and Agriculture and Bioinformatics**

 The [**African BioGenome Project**](https://africanbiogenome.org/) (AfricaBP) is a coordinated pan-African effort to build capacity (and infrastructure) to generate, analyse, and deploy genomics data for the improvement and sustainable use of biodiversity and agriculture across Africa.

-The **[International Livestock Research Institute**](https://www.ilri.org/)** (ILRI) is a CGIAR research centre operating across Southern and Eastern Africa.
+The [**International Livestock Research Institute**](https://www.ilri.org/) (ILRI) is a CGIAR research centre operating across Southern and Eastern Africa.
 ILRI’s mission is to “improve food and nutritional security and to reduce poverty in developing countries through research for efficient, safe and sustainable use of livestock.”

 **Health and Bioinformatics**